ocaml-ppx/ppxlib/doc/ppx-for-plugin-authors.rst

 - ``i`` to anti-quote values of type ``Parsetree.structure_item`` or ``signature_item``:
   ``[%str let a = 1 [%%i some_structure_item_node]]`` or
   ``[%sig: val a : int [%%i some_signature_item_node]]``

+Note that when anti-quoting in a pattern context you must always use the ``?`` in the anti-quotation extension as its payload should always be a pattern in the same way it must always be an expression in an expression context.

 As you may have noticed, you can anti-quote expressions which type differs from the type of the whole metaquot extension point.
 Eg you can write: